fernandozuher/fernandozuher/README.md

 All of those languages have been in my mind to be compared in a beautiful way.
 I am writing a website about that.
-An initial version will be online before the next Carnival of 2023. ;-)

 As for the human languages, I speak fluently: Portuguese and English.
 More or less (less) Spanish.
 I understand Italian much more than I speak.
 And I can pretend some Lebanese arabic if I have the opportunity, ya zalame.